Washington has some of the strictest online gambling laws in the United States, and that includes online casinos.

 No, it’s not legal to gamble online in Washington.
 If you’re playing poker or casino games for real money on the internet, that’s treated as a Class C felony under state law.
 The only real exception is online betting on sporting events.
 And even then, you’d have to be at a tribal casino in person for it to be allowed.

-Yes… but they’re not the kind you might expect.
+Yes, but they’re not the kind you might expect.
 Washington gambling laws ban real-money online casinos and even sweepstakes sites that offer cash prizes, so your only legal option is social casinos.
 Platforms like BetRivers.net and Hard Rock Jackpot Casino are allowed because they’re free to play and don’t pay out real money.
 You can still enjoy slots, table games, and more, but it’s all just for entertainment.

-Nope.
-Offshore sites (Bovada, Wild Casino, Ignition Casino, Cafe Casino, El Royale, the list goes on and on) aren’t legal to use in Washington because online gambling itself is against state law.
+No. Offshore sites (Bovada, Wild Casino, Ignition Casino, Cafe Casino, El Royale, the list goes on and on) aren’t legal to use in Washington because online gambling itself is against state law.
 And while they might still let you sign up, there’s a catch: they operate outside the U.S., so you don’t have any real protections if something goes wrong.
 Plenty of people have had trouble cashing out their winnings at offshore gambling sites, and there’s also a risk that your financial information could be exposed or misused.